 There's no other Kids Kayak Camp like this anywhere in the US.
 Our camp was created by Barbara Gronseth (K.A.'s Head of Youth Kayaking Programs).
-Barb is a mother of two, a BCU North America Level II certified kayaking and canoeing coach and ACA Level III Open Water Kayak Instructor with decades of experience introducing youth to paddle sports.
-All our camp instructors are chosen, trained, and mentored by Barb specifically for this program.
+Barb has been instructing for decades and has introduced hundreds of youth to paddle sports.
+All our camp instructors are chosen, trained, and mentored by Barb & George specifically for this program.
 Participants benefit from the Kayak Academy's resources of youth sized touring kayaks, comfortable kid's sized PFD's designed for paddling, warm booties, and most unique of all - free use of wet suits or dry suits (depending on the weather and water temperature).
 Boats and above listed gear are included in the camp cost.
 K.A. is the only school in the world to offer this quality of youth sized equipment in a kids kayaking program.

 Students in the kids kayak camp primarily use single person sit-inside touring kayaks, but they are also given opportunities to try sit-on-top kayaks and other human powered water craft (i.e. Canoes).